kkempfert/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a first year PhD student in [statistics at the University of California Berkeley](https://statistics.berkeley.edu/).
+I am a second year PhD student in [statistics at the University of California Berkeley](https://statistics.berkeley.edu/).
 My research interests involve using statistical machine learning methods to address applied problems.

 Previously, I double majored in [mathematics](https://math.ufl.edu/) and [statistics at the University of Florida](https://stat.ufl.edu/).
 My undergraduate [research projects](#projects) in statistics had applications in areas ranging from computer vision to classical music, as well as public health.

-Outside of statistics, my personal interests and hobbies include music, art, hiking, and spending time with my cats.
+Outside of statistics, my personal interests and hobbies include playing piano, painting, hiking, and spending time with my cats.